galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >
 > ![](../../images/goenrichment_mfTrapnellNew.png)
 >
 >
->
->
->    > ### {% icon question %} Questions
+>    > ### {% icon question %} Question
 >    >
 >    > 1.
-How many significant terms do we get?
+How many significant terms do we get now?
 >    > 2.
-Why is different?
+Why do you see these differences?
 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
 >    > <ol type="1">
 >    > <li> According with the results, in *Molecular Function* and *Biological Process* we have 0 GO terms and *Component Cellular* just 1 GO term. </li>
->    > <li> The non-differentially expressed genes that we exterminate do not have direct connection with the differentially expressed genes of our sample, so we will not get any GO term associated to the ontologies.
-And also because the genes we select are random genes, and consequently there should be no GO terms associated with the 3 ontologies, which means that the previous result (before the filtering) is not correct.</li>
+>    > <li> The genes that we removed are not random, they are usually genes that are expressed specifically in specific conditions, tissues or time points.
+If they are included in the test, we will obtain false enrichments, as we saw.</li>
 >    > </ol>
 >    > </details>
 >    {: .question}